mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 The second two considerations shape how the review process actually happens.

-The chair and the team frame the proposal at the start of the process to ensure agreement on what should be tested.
-The chair is accountable for summarizing the response to the proposal following the review process.
+The reviewer and the team frame the proposal at the start of the process to ensure agreement on what should be tested.
+The reviewer is accountable for summarizing the response to the proposal following the review process.

-In order to agree on the proposal, the chair and the team/technical lead or principals will generally have an initial meeting.
+In order to agree on the proposal, the reviewer and the team/technical lead or principals will generally have an initial meeting.
 This meeting should be as small as possible and is intended to:

 * Establish vocabulary
 * Help the team "argue the right level" for the review